CiscoDevNet/cloud-cml/documentation/AWS.md

 ![image-20230810161432721](../images/permissions.png)

 This role that is passed ("s3-access-for-ec2") is then configured in the `config.yml` attribute 'aws.profile'.
+The optional "cml-kms-access" policy would show as the fourth line above (not shown in the screen shot), if added.

 ![image-20230810162352026](../images/perm-details.png)